The Krotons: Plot

 On an unnamed planet, a race called the Gonds are subject to the mysterious Krotons, unseen beings to whom they provide their brightest intelligences as "companions".
 Thara, son of the Gond leader Selris, is the only one to object to this practice; those who have become companions before have never been seen nor heard from again.
-The Second Doctor, Jamie and Zoe arrive in time to witness the death of the chosen companion Abu, who is vaporised by smoke sprayed from nozzles on either side of the doorway from which he emerges, and intervene to save Vana, the other selected for this fate, using her survival as a means to convince Selris and the Gonds of the malign influence of the Krotons on their society.
+The Second Doctor, Jamie and Zoe arrived in time to witness the death of Abu, one of the two chosen companions, who was vaporised by smoke sprayed from nozzles on either side of the doorway from which he emerged, and intervened to save Vana, the other selected for this fate, using her survival as a means to convince Selris and the Gonds of the malign influence of the Krotons on their society.
 The Doctor calls it "self-perpetuating slavery" by which the brightest in Gond society have been removed.
 Similarly, there are large gaps in their knowledge, especially relating to chemistry.
-This situation has been in existence for many years since the Krotons arrived in their spaceship, releasing a poison that polluted the lands beyond the Gond city – which the Gonds call "the Wasteland" – and killed much of the population.
+This situation has been in existence for many years since the Krotons arrived, releasing a poison that polluted the lands beyond the Gond city – which the Gonds call "the Wasteland" – and killed much of the population.

 Thara uses the disquiet of the situation to lead a rebellion and attack the Teaching Machines of the Krotons in the Hall of Learning.
 This prompts a crystalline probe to appear and defend the Machines, and warn the Gonds to cease.
-Zoe now tries the Teaching Machines and is selected to be a "companion" of the Krotons.
+Zoe tries the Teaching Machines and is selected to be a "companion" of the Krotons.
 The Doctor elects the same fate and both are summoned into the Dynotrope where they are subjected to a mental attack.
 Zoe deduces that the Krotons have found a way to transfer mental power into pure energy, while the Doctor busies himself with taking chemical samples of the Kroton environment.
 Circumstances now trigger the creation of two Krotons from chemical vats within the Dynatrope (the Kroton spaceship).
 The newly created Krotons capture Jamie, but are really seeking the Doctor and Zoe, the "High Brains", who have now left the Dynatrope.
-It takes Jamie quite some time before he is able to escape.